 Amy then did a post-doctoral fellowship in the Special Pathogens Branch at the Centers for Disease Control and Prevention in Atlanta, GA under Stuart Nichol, Ph.D.
 Her work focused on viral virulence factors contributing to severe disease induced by infection with Ebola Zaire virus.

-Amy returned to the University of Pittsburgh in 2007 as the Research Manager of the Regional Biocontainment Laboratory as well as Research Instructor in the Department of Infectious Disease and Microbiology in the Graduate School of Public Health.
+Amy returned to the University of Pittsburgh in 2007 as the Research Manager of the Regional Biocontainment Laboratory with a primary faculty appointment in the Department of Infectious Disease and Microbiology (IDM) in the Graduate School of Public Health (GSPH).

 - Bales, J.M., D.S.
 Powell, L.M.
 Bethel, D.S.
 Reed, and A.L.
 Hartman.
 Choice of inbred rat strain impacts lethality and disease course after respiratory infection with Rift Valley Fever Virus.
 2012.
 Frontiers in Cellular Infection Microbiology.
 2(105):1-14.

 Hartman AL, Ling L, Nichol ST, Hibberd ML.
 Whole-genome expression profiling reveals that inhibition of host innate immune response pathways by Ebola virus can be reversed by a single amino acid change in the VP35 protein.
 J Virol.
 2008 Jun;82(11):5348-58.
 Epub 2008 Mar 19.
 PMID:18353943